Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Polymer dynamics

-We discuss the conformation and dynamics of the polymers in simulations without the probe (formally, obtained setting $\epsilon_0=0$ in Eqs.~\eqref{eq:langevin}).
+We discuss the conformation and dynamics of the chains in simulations without the probe (formally, obtained setting $\epsilon_0=0$ in Eqs.~\eqref{eq:langevin}).

 First, we discuss the limiting case $L=1$ (simulations not shown), corresponding to the Gaussian core model~\cite{stillinger1976phase}, which is known to have a glass phase for $k_BT\ll \epsilon$ \cite{lang2000fluid, ikeda2011glass, prestipino2005phase}.
-Our parameters, in particular the choice $ k_BT = \epsilon $ for the repulsive Gaussian potential for the monomer-monomer interaction, guarantee that the single-monomer simulations remain within the liquid phase irrespective of the density, as determined from the phase diagram in Ref.~\cite{prestipino2005phase}.
+Our parameters, in particular the choice $ k_BT = \epsilon $ for the repulsive Gaussian potential for the interaction between two units, guarantee that the simulations with $L=1$ remain within the liquid phase irrespective of the density, as determined from the phase diagram in Ref.~\cite{prestipino2005phase}.

-Second, we study the diffusion of the polymers' center of mass, compared to the theoretical estimates derived from the Rouse model~\cite{doi1988theory}.
-The mean-squared displacements for polymers of different lengths $L$ follow a diffusive scaling at all times, as shown in Fig.~\ref{fig:msd_and_diffusion}(a).
+Second, we study the diffusion of the chains' center of mass, compared to the theoretical estimates derived from the Rouse model of polymers~\cite{doi1988theory}.
+The mean-squared displacements for chains of different lengths $L$ follow a diffusive scaling at all times, as shown in Fig.~\ref{fig:msd_and_diffusion}(a).
 The mean-squared radius of gyration and the diffusion coefficients are compatible (within a factor $\approx 3$) with the predictions of the Rouse model, as reported in Fig.~\ref{fig:msd_and_diffusion}(b) and (e).
-This confirms that our simulations are performed in the semidilute regime, where the mean radius of gyration scales like $R_g\sim L^{\nu}$, with $\nu=1/2$; the repulsive monomer-monomer potential, which would otherwise modify the exponent to approximatively $\nu=3/4$ (self-avoiding walk in 2D), is effectively masked \cite{vanderzande1998lattice}.
+This confirms that our simulations are performed in the semidilute regime, where the mean radius of gyration scales like $R_g\sim L^{\nu}$, with $\nu=1/2$; the repulsive potential between units, which would otherwise modify the exponent to approximatively $\nu=3/4$ (self-avoiding walk in 2D), is effectively masked \cite{vanderzande1998lattice}.

 The scaling of the relaxation time for the diffusion of the center of mass, estimated using the time at which the mean-squared displacement reaches the radius of gyration, is shown in Fig.~\ref{fig:msd_and_diffusion}(d), and aligns reasonably well with the one of a Gaussian polymer, $\tau_{\textrm{cm}}(R_g) \sim L^{2\nu+1}=L^2$~\cite{doi1988theory}.